Become a Visiting Student at Shenandoah

-Visiting Students, though not enrolled in a certificate or degree program at Shenandoah University, are held to the same academic standards and judged in the same way as students who are enrolled in a certificate or degree program.
+Visiting Students are not enrolled in a certificate or degree program at Shenandoah University.
+However, they are held to the same academic standards and judged in the same way as students who are admitted, degree-seeking students.

-Should a visiting student later apply for admission as a degree-seeking student, the regular admission procedure is then followed with the Office of Admissions.
+Should a Visiting Student later apply for admission as a degree-seeking student, the regular admission procedure is then followed with the Office of Admissions.

 Tuition and fees vary depending upon the course registration, and are program specific.
 Visiting students are not eligible for financial aid or a university payment plan.